TamarCoder/todo-master/README.md

 ---

 <div align="center">
-  Made with 💜 by Tamar Khuskivadze
+  Made with 💜 by TamarCoder
   <br/>
   <sub>⭐ Star this repo if you like it!</sub>
 </div>